axibase/atsd/rule-engine/logging.md

 ## Default File Logger

-The default logger named `atsd.alert.default` is available even if it's not defined in the `logback.xml` file.
+The default logger named `atsd.alert.default` is available even if such logger is not defined in the `logback.xml` file.
 To modify default logger behavior, copy the following text to logback.xml file and adjust its properties as required.

 ```xml
 <appender name="defaultAlertAppender" class="ch.qos.logback.core.rolling.RollingFileAppender">